undisassemble/yap/Features.md

 Project files can be easily modified using the GUI.
 You can then use either the GUI or CLI to protect your applications.

 ## Packer

 ### Dynamic Shellcode Generation & Mutation

 Each packed application receives it's own unique assembly, preventing signature based detections.
+It also adds several anti-disassembly techniques to make analysis more difficult.

 ### IAT Obfuscation